Mark Brnovich: Consumer protection

 As attorney general, Brnovich undertook efforts in the area of consumer protection and advocacy, including the opioid epidemic.
 Notable consumer settlements included a $4.65 million settlement in 2017 with Theranos, Inc. to resolve an Arizona Consumer Fraud Act case over allegations that the company's advertisements misrepresented the accuracy and reliability of more than 1.5 million blood tests sold between 2013 and 2016.
 Under the settlement, the 76,000 Arizonans who received a blood test over that time period received a full refund (averaging $60.92) and Theranos was also banned from owning, operating, or directing a lab in Arizona for two years.

 In 2018, the state announced that a consumer fraud settlement had been reached with General Motors ("GM") that would pay an additional $6.28 million in payments to Arizona consumers as part of claims related to GM's installation of faulty ignition switches.
 The settlement impacted 33,000 Arizonans who purchased certain cars between 2009 and 2014.
 According to Brnovich, Arizona was the first state to obtain restitution directly for consumers as part of a settlement with GM related to faulty ignition switch claims.
 GM previously settled claims with 49 other states, but Arizona filed their own lawsuit focusing on consumer restitution.
 Under that lawsuit, Arizona would have received $2 million and the money would not have gone to consumers.

 In 2018, Brnovich announced that Volkswagen had agreed to settle a consumer fraud lawsuit with the State of Arizona for $40 million over its diesel emissions scandal.
 The settlement directed $10.5 million to Arizona consumers who had purchased certain Volkswagen, Audi, and Porsche vehicles for restitution, $20 million to the state's budget to help fund K-12 education, and the remaining money for consumer protection and enforcement purposes.
 Arizona was the only state to obtain additional restitution on behalf of consumers as a result of state enforcement actions.

 In October 2020, Brnovich announced a $71 million settlement with Ticketmaster that provided refunds to consumers who purchased tickets to live events in Arizona that were cancelled, postponed, or rescheduled due to COVID-19.
 The settlement covered 650 Arizona events and allowed consumers to receive a full refund if their event was impacted by COVID-19 and they purchased their tickets before March 14, 2020.

 Death penalty

-Arizona has not carried out an execution between 2014 and 2022.
+Arizona did not carry out an execution between 2014 and 2022.
 In a 2019 letter to Governor Doug Ducey, Brnovich called for a resumption of executions in Arizona, writing, "Those who commit the ultimate crime deserve the ultimate punishment."
-In 2021, Brnovich announced that the state would seek warrants of execution for two death row inmates that had exhausted their appeals.
-Both inmates were successfully executed at the Florence State Prison.
+In 2021, Brnovich announced that the state would seek warrants of execution for two death row inmates who had exhausted their appeals.
 In 2021, Brnovich petitioned the U.S. Supreme Court to reverse decisions of the Ninth Circuit Court of Appeals in two death penalty cases.
+Both inmates were executed at the Florence State Prison in 2022.